agex-inc/django-workflow/README.rst

     .. code:: python

         from django.db import models
-        from workflow_config.models.fields.state import StateField
+        from newname.models.fields.state import StateField

         class MyModel(models.Model):
             my_state_field = StateField()

 3. Create all your ``states`` on the admin page
-4. Create a ``workflow`` with your model ( ``MyModel`` - ``my_state_field`` ) information on the admin page
+4. Create a ``workflowmodel`` with your model ( ``MyModel`` - ``my_state_field`` ) information on the admin page
-5. Create your ``transition metadata`` within the workflow created earlier, source and destination states
+5. Create your ``transition metadata`` within the workflowmodel created earlier, source and destination states
-6. Create your ``transition approval metadata`` within the workflow created earlier and authorization rules along with their priority on the admin page
+6. Create your ``transition approval metadata`` within the workflowmodel created earlier and authorization rules along with their priority on the admin page
-7. Enjoy your ``django-workflow_config`` journey.
+7. Enjoy your ``django-newname`` journey.

     .. code-block:: python

         my_model=MyModel.objects.get(....)

-        my_model.workflow_config.my_state_field.approve(as_user=transactioner_user)
+        my_model.newname.my_state_field.approve(as_user=transactioner_user)
-        my_model.workflow_config.my_state_field.approve(as_user=transactioner_user, next_state=State.objects.get(label='re-opened'))
+        my_model.newname.my_state_field.approve(as_user=transactioner_user, next_state=State.objects.get(label='re-opened'))

         # and much more.
 Check the documentation

 .. note::
-    Whenever a model object is saved, it's state field will be initialized with the state is given at step-4 above by ``django-workflow_config``.
+    Whenever a model object is saved, it's state field will be initialized with the state is given at step-4 above by ``django-newname``.

 Hooking Up With The Events
 --------------------------

-`django-workflow_config` provides you to have your custom code run on certain events.
+`django-newname` provides you to have your custom code run on certain events.
 And since version v2.1.0 this has also been supported for on the fly changes.
 You can create your functions and also the hooks to a certain events by just creating few database items.
 Let's see what event types that can be hooked a function to;

 * An approval is approved
 * A transition goes through
-* The workflow is complete
+* The workflowmodel is complete

-For all these event types, you can create a hooking with a given function which is created separately and preliminary than the hookings for all the workflow objects you have or you will possible have, or for a specific workflow object.
+For all these event types, you can create a hooking with a given function which is created separately and preliminary than the hookings for all the workflowmodel objects you have or you will possible have, or for a specific workflowmodel object.
 You can also hook up before or after the events happen.

 1. Create Function
 ^^^^^^^^^^^^^^^^^^

 This will be the description of your functions.
 So you define them once and you can use them with multiple hooking up.
-Just go to ``/admin/workflow_config/function/`` admin page and create your functions there. ``django-workflow_config`` function admin support python code highlights.
+Just go to ``/admin/newname/function/`` admin page and create your functions there. ``django-newname`` function admin support python code highlights.

    .. code:: python

        INSTALLED_APPS=[
            ...
            codemirror2
-           workflow_config
+           newname
            ...
        ]